Overview of FASD in Alberta

 There is no safe time or safe amount of alcohol to drink when pregnant or when planning to become pregnant.
 Yet, according to a University of Calgary longitudinal pregnancy study, 49% of Alberta women reported drinking some alcohol during pregnancy, including before they realized they were pregnant.

 The personal, social and economic impacts of FASD are profound.
 The prevalence of FASD is greater than Autism, Cerebral Palsy and Down’s Syndrome combined.
 FASD can be preventable by supporting women to have healthy pregnancies.
 FASD can have significant personal impacts on individuals, families and caregivers.

-Alberta’s FASD 10-Year Strategic Plan focuses on developing and delivering community-based solutions, making it easier for people affected by FASD to get the help they need, at any point during their life.
-FASD-related initiatives across Alberta help build awareness, promote prevention, increase access to FASD assessment and diagnosis clinics, conduct new research, and provide support for individuals living with FASD and their caregivers.
+Alberta’s FASD Strategy focuses on developing and delivering community-based solutions, making it easier for people affected by FASD to get the help they need, at any point during their life.
+FASD-related initiatives across Alberta continue to help build awareness, promote prevention, increase access to FASD assessment and diagnosis clinics, conduct new research and provide supports and services for people with FASD, their families and caregivers.

 Hi Lisa – here is a link to a video from Australia on FASD and the Justice System there – about 5 minutes